Homemade Banana Cream Pie

 - When ready to serve, make the whipped cream: Using a hand mixer or a stand mixer fitted with a whisk attachment, beat the heavy cream, confectioners' sugar, and vanilla on medium-high speed until stiff peaks form, about 5 minutes.
 Spread or pipe onto the chilled pie.
 Slice 2 remaining bananas and decorate the pie with slices.
 Slice and serve.

-Make ahead tip: The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
-You can also blind-bake the crust 1 day ahead of time.
-Keep covered at room temperature.
+Make ahead tip: The pie dough can be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
+You can also blind bake the crust ahead of time, see how to blind bake pie crust for details.
 You can make the filling 1 day ahead of time as well.
 Make sure you place a piece of plastic wrap directly on top of the warm pudding before storing in the refrigerator.
 This is not the best pie to freeze.
 The filling's texture is never quite the same.

 Did you make a recipe?